Skip to main content

 The design system

-kiln's UI grew a real palette early — Theme.swift's adaptive paper/espresso faces — but everything else was inline magic numbers: font sizes from 9 to 14 repeated across hundreds of call sites, ad-hoc paddings, corner radii written as bare 3 and 8.
-This page covers the move toward naming those values, a shared component family, and screenshot tests that guard how the components look.
+Kiln's UI grew a real palette early — with adaptive light and dark themes — but everything else was inline magic numbers: font sizes from 9 to 14 repeated across hundreds of call sites, ad-hoc paddings, corner radii written as bare numbers.
+This page covers the move toward naming those values, a shared component family, and visual regression tests that guard how the components look.

 The work is deliberately additive.
-The raw .font(.system(size:)) calls and literal paddings still compile, so views adopt the scale at their own pace — the same low-churn philosophy .swiftformat follows.
+Old code continues to work alongside new code, so views adopt the scale at their own pace.

 Tokens